rmrt1n/rmrt1n.github.io/src/articles/cli-login/cli-login.md

 ```
 {% endcode %}

 This function first checks if the user is logged in using the cookie.
-The mechanism is the almost same as in the home page, with the only difference being that we're setting the `next` search parameter to point back to this URL.
+The mechanism is almost the same as on the home page, with the only difference being that we're setting the `next` search parameter to point back to this URL.
 This will redirect the user back to `/cli/login` after they have logged in.

 If the user is already logged in,  a CLI session and an access token will be inserted into the database.
 Then, it'll render the success message page from before.
 Note, in SvelteKit, after the `load` function in `+page.server.js` is called, the page in `+page.svelte` will be rendered.
 That's why we don't have to tell this function to render the page.